obolinyte/obolinyte/README.md

 <h3 align="left">Bio:</h3>
 <p align="left">

- - 💫 I am an aspiring Data Scientist transitioning from a Business Analyst role:
+ - 💫 I am an aspiring Data Professional transitioning from a Business Analyst role:
    - Experienced at data manipulation, analysis and inferential statistics,
    - Beginner at machine learning,
    - Good at data visualization and storytelling;